seek-oss/braid-design-system/.changeset/empty-zebras-serve.md

 **Page:** Add component

-The new `Page` component establishes a consistent page-level layout, by managing the relationship between the footer and the main content.
+The new `Page` component establishes a consistent page-level layout by managing the relationship between the footer and the main content.

 By default, for pages with limited content the `footer` will at a minimum be placed at the bottom of the screen, pushed beyond as the page content grows.